mx2913/funkwhale/docs/users/reports.rst

 If you think some action, such as removal, should be taken toward an account or specific content (like an artist or a library), we encourage you to use this feature.
 This is especially recommended if you find illegal or abusive content, or anything that could be in infraction with your pods rules.

-After submission, your pod moderators will be notified and act on your report.
+After submission, your pod moderators will be notified and :doc:`act on your report </moderator/reports>`.

 Submit a report
 ---------------